When can a grandchild cash Savings Bonds?

 The bonds can be redeemed as soon as the bonds are a year old.

 A child who is old enough to sign his or her name can go to a financial institution with an adult and sign the bonds.
-If a child isn't old enough to sign, his or her parents can sign for the child.
+If a child isn’t old enough to sign, a custodial parent can sign for the child.

 If the child is under 18 and has investment income over $1,600, the excess will have to be declared on the parent's return and taxed at the parent's tax rate.
 If older, the child can declare it on his or her own return.